2022-2023 Graduate Catalog

 - For the MSN-DNP, Master’s in Nursing with advanced practice registered nurse (APRN) certification (Nurse Practitioner, Clinical Nurse Specialist, Nurse Midwife, or Nurse Anesthetist) or master’s level nursing administration/ healthcare systems leadership concentration;

-- NOTE: All four MSN options for the Executive Leadership in Nursing concentration require at least one year of experience in a nursing administration role.
+- NOTE: All four MSN options for the Nursing and Healthcare Leadership in Nursing concentration require at least one year of experience in a nursing administration role.

 - Unencumbered licensure as a Registered Nurse in the United States and eligibility for licensure in Tennessee or equivalency for international students;

 - All applicants are required to have at least two years of full-time work experience (or equivalent) in nursing as a registered nurse;